a-mcf/a-mcf.github.io/_posts/2016-09-24-level-up-lab-up-pt2.md

 Because you can only have one hypervisor running at a time, you'll need to disable Hyper-V if you have it running.
 If you want to be able to go back and forth, you can create a boot menu to select between a Hyper-V and non-Hyper-V profile.
 Scott Hansleman has a nice blog on this [here](http://www.hanselman.com/blog/SwitchEasilyBetweenVirtualBoxAndHyperVWithABCDEditBootEntryInWindows81.aspx).

 ## Choosing an Image
 Vagrant hosts many images on their [Altlas](https://atlas.hashicorp.com/boxes/search) service.
-As you expect, you'll find many flavors of Linux, but will also find boxes built with 180 day evaluation copies of Windows.
+As you expect, you'll find many flavors of Linux, but will also find boxes built with 180-day evaluation copies of Windows.
 Because environments created with Vagrant can be destroyed and recreated, evaluation copies of Windows are a perfect fit.

 > Note: The evaluation period of a Windows image starts when it's initially created, not when you first spin it up in Vagrant.
 Because of this, it's best to ensure you choose an image that is updated frequently, or to learn how to build them yourself with [Packer](https://www.packer.io/intro/).
 For more on this, check out this awesome [blog](http://www.hurryupandwait.io/blog/creating-windows-base-images-for-virtualbox-and-hyper-v-using-packer-boxstarter-and-vagrant) by Matt Wrock, or Chef's Bento [repository](https://github.com/chef/bento).